Judith Sargentini: Report on use of Article 7 against Hungary

 The Hungarian Government questioned the legitimacy of this vote, claiming that this kind of decision would have needed a 2/3 majority.
 The Orbán-cabinet also stated that the abstinence votes should not have been omitted during the voting process - ignoring that only votes cast, excluding abstentions, were counted on the advice of the Parliament's legal service.
 Hungary turned to the European Court of Justice for a final decision.
 The government also edited a 109 pages long answer, which claims that the report contains at least 39 factual errors or fallacies.
-Ms Sargentini replied to this answer at a press conference, stating that she went through it and found "no holes in [her] report since it is based on sources of intergovernmental bodies such as the UN, the Council of Europe, court cases from Strasbourg and Luxembourg, infringement procedures", adding that the report does not express her personal opinion but that of the European Commission.
-The dean of the Hungarian university ELTE claimed that contrarily to what Ms Sargentini said, the university had not been consulted during Ms Sargentini's investigation, and asked the removal of its name from the report many times- without response.
-Another Hungarian university, the University of Pécs also raised this concern.
-On this issue, Ms Sargentini answered that names were omitted on the interviewed academics' request, who feared of being outed as they would be labelled anti-government and pursued for their opinions.
-The leaders of the Hungarian Jewish community said that contrarily to what Sargentini stated, antisemitism is actually in decline in Hungary, which is a safer place for Jewry than many West-European countries, due to the government's actions and to the lack of muslim population.
-Chief Rabbi, Slomó Köves declared that the Sargentini Report is misleading and unfounded concerning Hungarian antisemitism.
+Sargentini replied at a press conference, stating that she went through it and found "no holes in [her] report since it is based on sources of intergovernmental bodies such as the UN, the Council of Europe, court cases from Strasbourg and Luxembourg, infringement procedures", adding that the report does not express her personal opinion but that of the European Commission.
+The dean of the Hungarian university ELTE's Faculty of Law claimed that contrarily to what Sargentini said, the university had not been consulted during Sargentini's investigation, and asked the removal of its name from the report many times, without response.
+On this issue, Sargentini answered that names were omitted on the interviewed academics' request, who feared of being outed as they would be labelled anti-government and pursued for their opinions.
+Chief Rabbi, Slomó Köves declared that the Sargentini Report is "unfounded and false references don't help the fight against domestic antisemitism, nor its declared objectives to improve democracy" Other Hungarian Jewish leaders, including the leader of the Federation of Jewish Communities in Hungary, also criticised the statement in the Sargentini's report, according to which the Hungarian antisemitism is embodied in hate speech and violence against Jewish person and property.
+András Heisler claimed that is not the case at all, and according to their statistics, violence against Jews in Hungary actually dropped from 47 cases in 2016 to 37 in 2017.
+They also critzicised Sargentini's and her party's stance on Israel, which claims apartheid in connection with Israel.